nobleenia/alx-higher_level_programming/0x11-python-network_1/README.md

 7. 7-error_code.py: A Python script that takes in a URL, sends a request to the URL and displays the body of the response
 8. 8-json_api.py: A Python script that takes in a letter and sends a POST request to http://0.0.0.0:5000/search_user with the letter as a parameter
 9. 10-my_github.py: A Python script that takes your GitHub credentials (username and password) and uses the GitHub API to display your id
+10. 100-github_commits.py: A Python script that takes 2 arguments in order to list 10 commits (from the most recent to oldest) of the repository “rails” by the user “rails”